Main menu

 Why Trade and GDP per Capita Matter

 When you think about the largest economies in the world, you likely picture total GDP.
-But GDP per capita, how much each person would get if GDP were divided evenly – gives an important clue about living standards.
+GDP per person divides a country’s total GDP among all people to show average living standards.

-According to a recent snapshot, global GDP per capita varies massively around the world.
+Global GDP per person differs greatly across countries.
 For instance, the U.S. GDP per capita in 2023 was about $82,769.

-Trade economics matters because when goods, capital and people move across borders, they lift growth and incomes.
-The WEF report noted increases in flows of capital, goods and people, and flagged cooperation on trade and capital as a key priority.
+When goods, capital, and people move across borders, they boost growth and incomes.
+The WEF report shows that flows of capital, goods, and people are rising.
+It also highlights cooperation on trade and capital as a top priority.

 In short: growth + trade + rising GDP per capita = more potential for prosperity.
 But the path is not smooth.